jim-easterbrook/Photini/src/doc/other/installation.rst

 The Windows installer creates a standalone Python installation with all the dependencies needed to run Photini.
 The standalone Python interpreter is only used to run Photini, and should not conflict with any other Python version installed on your computer.

-You can download the latest Windows installer from the `GitHub releases <https://github.com/jim-easterbrook/Photini/releases>`_ page.
+You can download the latest Windows installer from the `GitHub releases`_ page.
-It's the file ``photini-win32-setup.exe`` included in the "downloads" section of the latest release.
+Look for the most recent release with a ``.exe`` file listed in its downloads.
+This is a Windows installer for the latest version of Photini, even if it's listed under an older release.
 The installer is suitable for 32 bit and 64 bit Windows, and should work on any version since Windows XP.

 The installer should finish by running the Photini program.